trezzuri/erpnext-docs/docs/en/support/articles/automating-issue-assignments-to-support-team-in-erpnext.md

 ![](/files/Qb0kAzo.gif)
 Note: If needed, the rule can also be disabled/updated:
 ![](/files/PZbCDuu.png)
-Similarly, you can automate the Sales process in ERPNext for assigning leads to your Sales team and ensure more conversion rates!!
+Similarly, you can automate the Sales process in SOMA for assigning leads to your Sales team and ensure more conversion rates!!
 Thanks for reading this article!
 If you need further assistance with this, please reach our community [here](https://discuss.erpnext.com/)